-Application, Selection and Admission 2006
+Application, Selection and Admission 2007

 Applicants must hold a Bachelor's degree or equivalent in biology, medicine, psychology, physics, or related fields.
-They are required to document their proficiency in English and should not be older than 27 years.
+Applicants who are not native speakers of English should demonstrate adequate competence of the English language by acceptable results in an internationally recognized test.

-In the year 2006, the coordination office received 238 applications from 46 countries.
+In the year 2007, the coordination office received 150 applications from 50 countries.